Tocharian B

-Kuchean (also known as Tocharian B or West Tocharian) was a Western member of Tocharian branch of Indo-European languages, extinct from ninth century.
-Once spoken in the Tarim Basin in Central Asia.
-Tocharian B shows an internal chronological development; three linguistic stages have been detected.
+Tocharian B (also known as Kuchean or West Tocharian) was a Western member of the Tocharian branch of Indo-European languages, extinct from the ninth century.
+Once spoken in the Tarim Basin in Central Asia, Tocharian B shows an internal chronological development; three linguistic stages have been detected.
 The oldest stage is attested only in Kucha.
-There are also the middle ('classicalʼ), and the late stage.
+There is also the middle ('classicalʼ), and the late stage.

 Nomenclature

-Acorrding to Peyrot, the self-designation for the language was kuśi 'Kuča'.
-In scholarly works, it is known as West Tocharian or Kuchean.
+According to Peyrot, the self-designation for the language was kuśi 'Kuča'.
+In scholarly works, it is known as Tocharian B, sometimes referred to as West Tocharian or Kuchean.

 Overview

 According to scholar Michael Peyrot, Tocharian B is dated between the 5th and 10th centuries AD, and was spread from Kuča to Yānqi and Turfan.
-Paul Widmer, following Tamai's and Adams's studies, situates Tocharian B roughly between 400 CE to 1200 CE, its oldest layer dating from ca. 400 to 600 CE, around "Kucha and environs".
+Paul Widmer, following Tamai's and Adams's studies, situates Tocharian B roughly between 400 and 1200, its oldest layer dating from ca. 400 to 600, around "Kucha and environs".

 Documentation

 According to J. H. W. Penney, Tocharian B is reported to be documented as Buddhist religious literature, and as secular material "pertaining to everyday life".